tripal/tripal_jbrowse/README.md

 An alternative way to get there is **Administration » Manage » Content » JBrowse Instances**

 You can create a new JBrowse instance from this page (using the “+ Add jbrowse instance” button).
+Note that your Tripal site will need to have an organism and genome assembly already created in order to associate it with your JBrowse instance.
+(Both of these can be created through **Administration » Manage » Content » Tripal Content** and clicking on **+ Add Tripal Content**)

 ## Editing or Deleting an Instance